I don’t know what’s wrong with my child… (and an almost magic bullet)

 Then I really recommend you read on.
 And if it doesn’t apply to you now, file it in your brain for future reference.
 (And what I’m writing about isn’t exclusive to this age range at all, it can affect the whole family – it just seems to be the most common age and the most severe symptoms.)

 We couldn’t cope.
 Really couldn’t cope.

 Our child was tantruming multiple times a day.
-She was, and I do not use this term lightly, like a child possessed.
+(EDITED We now know that one of our children is autistic which made the response more severe).
 She was deeply uncomfortable in her skin.
 She was on sugar benders, endlessly needing more food, never satisfied.
 Nightwaking.
 Furious on waking, going straight into a tantrum.
 Grinding her teeth.
-Sometimes constipated.
-Often had a sore vulva.
-It was leading to school refusal, deep family turmoil and exhaustion.
 We didn’t know what was wrong, or what we could do.
 Month after month.
 The doctor couldn’t help nor could books, school, friends, family or Dr Google.
 And then our second daughter started to echo this behaviour.
-It was our lowest point in family life – we couldn’t cope, couldn’t cure, didn’t know where to start.

 And then, one day, when I was melting down on a private Facebook group, another mother made a suggestion that changed our lives.